ferdium/ferdium-app/MIGRATION.md

 1. Have Ferdi running on your system.
 (Even if you are on the initial "Get started" page, these instructions will work.)
 2. Go to `Help > Import/Export Configuration Data` which should open the corresponding url in your default browser.
-3. Click on `export your data to a ".ferdium-data" file`.
+3. Click on `export your data to a ".ferdi-data" file`.
-4. Save the `export.fedi-data` file to anywhere you'd like for safe-keeping/backup.
+4. Save the `export.ferdi-data` file to anywhere you'd like for safe-keeping/backup.

 ## Importing

-1. Have Ferdi running on your system.
+1. Have Ferdium running on your system.
 2. When you get to the screen that says "Get Started", go to `Help > Import/Export Configuration Data` which should open a local url in your default browser.
-3. Click on `import your data from a ".ferdium-data" file`.
+3. Click on `import your data from a ".ferdium-data" or ".ferdi-data" file`.
-4. Using the File browser button, find the previously saved `export.fedi-data` file on your system and click the "Import data" button.
+4. Using the File browser button, find the previously saved `export.ferdi-data` file on your system and click the "Import data" button.
 5. Restart your application.

 _Note:_